Other 2006 Group Shows

 - James Bond: A Tribute.
 M Modern Gallery (Jul 29-Sep 1)

-The other eight group art exhibitions in 2006 for Josh Agle are listed below in chronological order:
+The other eleven group art exhibitions in 2006 for Josh Agle are listed below in chronological order:

 The Young Guns group art exhibition ran at Chester’s Blacksmith Shop at the Sundance Film Festival in Park City, Utah from January 21st to March 4th 2006.
 The trendy and popular store Chester’s is part men’s shop and part art gallery.
 Josh Agle contributed the original acrylic and vinyl paint on wood panel painting Young Guns (24” by 17”) from the 2004 show Holidays on Ice.